artalar/reatom/packages/core/README.md

 ## Guides

 ### Increase performance by ref pattern

+> This is an ADVANCED pattern!
+We did not recommend to use it in regular development

 If you fill limit of immutable data structures and need to increase performance of partial updates of a huge list / collection you may use _ref pattern_ and wrap every element of collection in atom.
 With this you may change the atom value and it will not affect a collection reference.
 But when you will need to get plain data / JSON of collection you should unwrap every element from atom as write you own serialize.